nenceh/3311-lab-3/README.md

   <br>

-  Some challenges associated to the software project include:
+  Some challenges associated with the software project include:
   <ul>
     <li> Inheritance ➜ the children shape objects can inherit from the parent shape object </li>
     <li> Abstraction ➜ methods of a class is not exposed to other classes that are not relevant to it </li>
-    <li> Positioning the GUI objects successfully and in appropriate places </li>
+    <li> Positioning the GUI objects successfully and in the appropriate places </li>
     <li> Successfully applying some of the design patterns </li>
   </ul>